-The major is scheduled in seven-week courses over 63 weeks, totaling 36 semester hours.
-The curriculum will be distributed in a series of Student Guides, with detailed assignments for each week.
+The major is scheduled in seven-week courses totaling 36 semester hours.
+The curriculum will be distributed in a series of Learner Guides, with detailed assignments for each week.
+Students are expected to spend 10-20 hours per week in preparation.